-One cannot compete on more than one pair and one team in the same discipline at the same competition.
-For example, multi-line pairs and teams are considered separately from dual-line pairs and teams, as is team train.
+One may not compete on more than one pair and one team in the same discipline at the same competition.
+Note that multi-line pairs and teams are considered separately from dual-line pairs and teams, as is Team Train.